OCamlPro/superbol-studio-oss/README.md

 ## Coverage

+### Generate coverage files

+GnuCOBOL can generate coverage files for your program.
+To enable this you can set the `enable-coverage` setting to `true` in your `task.json` file.

+The coverage files generated are in `gcov` format, so they are portable and you can use them as you would any other coverage files from other languages.

+### Display coverage hightlighting

+After running a program and having its coverage files generated you might want to display its content on a line by line basis in your program source code.

-To enable coverage you can set `enable-coverage` to `true` in your `task.json` file, and `coverage` to `true` in your `launch.json` file.
+To enable this coverage highlighting you can set `coverage` to `true` in your `launch.json` file.
+If you do not have this file yet, you can generate it by selection the `Run and Debug` pane (or with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>D</kbd>) and then click on `create a launch.json file`.
+The generated file should have all the configurations you need to run or debug your code.

-The first modification will enable the generation of coverage files (in `gcov` format) and the second one will enable the highlighting of covered lines in your source code.

 <!-- ## Formatting the source code -->